piyushpotbharepp/M2_Door-Position-Guessing-System-With-ATmega328P/1_Requirements/README.md

   Who
 </h3>
 <h4>
-  The Door Possition Guessing System is a hardware that will be fitted in the doors of car, home and other and it will provide the output to the user by LEDs for avoiding accidents and helping the user.
+  The Door Position Guessing System is a hardware that will be fitted in the doors of car, home and other and it will provide the output to the user by LEDs for avoiding accidents and helping the user.
 </h4>
 <h3>
   What
 </h3>
 <h4>
-  Door Possition Guessing System is a hardware that helps to detect the position of the door in real time manner for avoiding the accidents and helping the user.
+  Door Position Guessing System is a hardware that helps to detect the position of the door in real time manner for avoiding the accidents and helping the user.
 </h4>
 <h3>
   When
 </h3>
 <h4>
-  This Door Possition Guessing System is very useful when some user try to overtake the vehicles like car and suddenly the person in the car opens the door from the same side that time this system will help the user by blinking the LEDs for avoiding the accidents there.
+  This Door Position Guessing System is very useful when some user try to overtake the vehicles like car and suddenly the person in the car opens the door from the same side that time this system will help the user by blinking the LEDs for avoiding the accidents there.
 </h4>
 <h3>
   Where
 </h3>
 <h4>
-  The Door Possition Guessing System is nowadays essential need of the vehicles which haves the doors and giving information to the users coming from behind that door is opened and should drive by maintaining the distance.
+  The Door Position Guessing System is nowadays essential need of the vehicles which haves the doors and giving information to the users coming from behind that door is opened and should drive by maintaining the distance.
 </h4>
 <h3>
   How